 I have a great recipe for Indian Style Chicken Marinade that I recently discovered.
 I’ve been cooking a lot lately and recipe testing for the website which is ironic since I haven’t been posting much.
 Thing is, people usually think that it’s just a recipe to prepare but there are lots of chores that go behind the scenes.
 Shooting and styling the food, editing pictures, and only then uploading it to the website along with the recipe.
 The process takes hours or even a couple of days for each recipe.
 Continue reading “Indian Style Chicken Marinade”

-Apart from the well-known name tag, Hilton Abu Dhabi is what you’d call a simple way to enjoy life’s little pleasures.
-Continue reading “Staying at Hilton Abu Dhabi”
+Apart from the well-known name tag, Radisson Blu Abu Dhabi is what you’d call a simple way to enjoy life’s little pleasures.
+Continue reading “Staying at Radisson Blu, Abu Dhabi”

 I’ve been down with the flu and that has left me with no tastebuds for the time being.
 Eating is not really on my mind at this time, but to keep hunger away I do need to get into the kitchen to prepare a thing or two.